learn through suffering C language learn through suffering

 Solution 2-1

-*This may have been a bit of a difficult problem.
+It might have been a rather difficult problem.

-However, if you want to continue with the program, you will always be required to read programs written by others.
+However, to continue developing programs, it is essential to read programs written by others.

 #include <stdio.h>